chicoronny/FastMedian/README.md

 # FastMedian
-# Approx. blockwise Median Filter with a 3x3 kernel \n and the requested frames for the 3rd diminsion
+# Approx. blockwise Median Filter with a 3x3 kernel and the requested frames for the 3rd diminsion